 In this section on reciprocity, we have concentrated on designing equitable farmer-researcher relationships.
 However, many of the ideas presented are not exclusive to these actors.
 All relationships contain the potential for power inequities, and intentional examination can lead to better collaborations, regardless of the form.
 While not specific to agriculture, researcher-researcher, researcher-student, researcher-employee relationships all have potential for power inequities based on seniority, discipline, perceived prestige, etc. Is this worth mentioning?

-Framing and the coexistance of multiple truths
+Framing and the coexistence of multiple truths

 Positivism is a philosophical perspective that states empirical evidence based on observable phenomena collected using the scientific method is the only valid foundation for acquiring knowledge.
 Scientific objectivity refers to the idea that the scientists using the scientific method are not, or should not be, influenced by personal perspectives, values, or vested interests.
 These ideas relate to data feminism in that they were developed by a narrow slice of human intellect, and their implementation has been entangled with colonialism, racism, and other forms of oppressions(Halpin 1989; Theses 2016;.
 The appropriateness of positivism for answering certain types of questions has been debated since its inception (CITE).
 The feasibility and even desirability of objectivity in science has been the subject of rigorous and long-lived philosophical debates, and as the diversity of scientists increases those debates have moved into mainstream dialogues (Reiss 2014; Becker 2021).
 As a corollary, the acknowledgement of how value systems impact approaches to problems, and perceived solutions has grown (Rykiel 2001).